thehackerwithin/physor2012/1-Shell/Readme.md

 is an executable.
 If you use `ls -F` you will see that this file ends with a star.

-This directory contains all of the material for this boot camp.
-Now move to the directory containing the data for the shell tutorial:

-    cd 1-Shell

 If you enter the `cd` command by itself, you will return to the home directory.
 Try this, and then navigate back to the `1-Shell`